If you’re over 50, considering a job search, and haven’t updated LinkedIn or created a profile, you could be in a tough spot.

 Today, employers and recruiters expect to find your credentials on the site – and they also expect you to be reasonably social media-savvy.

-If you’ve never set up a robust LinkedIn Profile (or you’ve never considered why it’s important to do so), these tips will help you make changes in your use and perception of LinkedIn.
+If you’ve never set up a robust LinkedIn Profile (or you’ve never realized why it’s crucial to your career), these tips will help you make changes in your use and perception of LinkedIn.

 Change your view of LinkedIn.